 - Blend the wet ingredients into the dry until just moist.

-- Add the melted butter from the skillet, saving a bit in the pan.
+- Add the melted butter from the skillet and stir it into the mix saving a bit in the pan.

-- Swirl remaining butter in pan to coat.
+- Swirl the remaining butter in the pan to coat.

 - Bake for 25-30 minutes, until golden brown.
 Dot with butter on top after removing from oven.

 - If you use a self-rising cornmeal mix, you do not need to use the cornmeal, baking powder, or flour.